 - In worst case it loads the wrong layout

-- Less flexible than a responsive design
+- Less flexibility than a responsive design

 - To cover all common screen sizes, you have to design six different layouts